How to climb Hoverla on your own?

 Which route to choose?

 There are many different routes to Hoverla.
-But if you are going to the mountain for the first time, then you should choose the simplest and most popular route - the ascent through the Zaroslyak tourist center.
+But if you are going to the mountain for the first time, then you should choose the simplest and most popular route - the ascent through the Zarosliak tourist center.

 How long does it take to climb?